 The same Johann Sebastian Bach monument like on the photo above, but from a different angle of view.
 In addition to Bach's journey of life you get an idea of my "chaos": while Bach moved from Weimar to the city of Arnstadt and returned later, you will find my two photos of Weimar here.
 At Weimar Johann Sebastian Bach's first stay was six months, a second period was almost a length of nine years.

 Next "stop" in the life of Johann Sebastian Bach: the city of Arnstadt.
 Arnstadt is "my" Bach city.
 The Bach City of all Bach cities.
-Johann Sebastian Bach had been a very young person, when he started with his "real" first job here – and so he is lolling in front of city hall today.
-For many tourists enjoying their path to his past it is perfect there to take a photo together with him.
-Because he wasn't the great composer yet: it is a real fresh way to create a monument.
-Johann Sebastian Bach "fully relaxed".
+Johann Sebastian Bach had been a very young person when he started with his "real" first job here – and so he is lolling in front of city hall today.
+For many tourists enjoying their path to his past, it is perfect there to take a photo together with him.
+Because he wasn't the great composer yet: it is a really fresh way to create a monument.
+Johann Sebastian Bach "fully relaxed."

-A first attempt to explain why you can sing and play Bach, ended in a dead alley.
+A first attempt to explain why you can sing and play Bach ended in a dead alley.
 It was too hard to tell.
-And in addition it is only true where folks speak German, which is Switzerland, Austria and ...
+And also it is only valid where folks speak German, which is Switzerland, Austria and ...
 Germany of course.
-Too much of a good thing for someone who actually prefers to listen to music, not to perform music.
+Too much of a good thing for someone who prefers to listen to music, not to perform music.
 But what doesn't work with a first effort, you try – with real professional support – in a second.
 And the result of this, you may find in the German section of my website.
-Of course it would help if you learn German beforehand.
+Of course, it would help if you learn German beforehand.
 I am kidding.
 Now I am serious: I will provide you with the translation.
-But after that you will have to find a musician, a professor, a teacher or somebody who is perfect in that and ask him, what is different between notes in the German speaking world and the English speaking world.
+But after that, you will have to find a musician, a professor, a teacher or somebody who is perfect in that and ask him, what is different between notes in the German-speaking world and the English speaking world.
 I am told that it's not possible to sing B-A-C-H in the English speaking world.

 How likable: the village of Dornheim, some five minutes drive away from the Bach city of Arnstadt.
-A must see, when you follow the footsteps of Johann Sebastian Bach.
+A must see when you follow the footsteps of Johann Sebastian Bach.
 The biography mentions Dornheim only marginally, but today a visit makes perfect sense.
 The wedding church, the little churchyard and the cemetery close behind.
 A monument for Bach.
-The cute snuggery, which you discover in the background: you'd better check it out when it's open, before you start your trip to this Bach place.
+The charming snuggery, which you discover in the background: you'd better check it out when it's open before you start your trip to this Bach place.
 What a likable Bach village right next to an impressing Bach city.

 There is a whole chapter on this website regarding original documents of Johann Sebastian Bach, which still exists from a period of over 300 years ago.
 Plus, you will find a collection of unusual many different signatures of the Thomas Cantor.

 Impressing - and that is true for his work, his life and also for the monument in the music metropolis of Leipzig, Saxony: Johann Sebastian Bach lived and worked there for twenty-seven years.
-Actually Leipzig is the Bach City in general.
-Bach's life journey ended here and his career peaked in titles, works and the appreciation, which Johann Sebastian Bach was receiving in almost three decades.
-However, his glory back then can not compare to all the appreciation he receives nowadays.
+Actually, Leipzig is the Bach City in general.
+Bach's life journey ended here, and his career peaked in titles, works and the appreciation, which Johann Sebastian Bach was receiving in almost three decades.
+However, his glory back then cannot compare to all the admiration he receives nowadays.

 A pilgrimage destination for thousands of Bach fans: the grave of Johann Sebastian Bach inside the St. Thomas Church.
 It is the last resting-place of the Thomas Cantor, close to the Lord's Table.
 Those who read the biography about the master, realize that the appreciation of a city for such an exceptional artist today is quite different compared to 250 years earlier.
 Today Johann Sebastian Bach is adored in the musical metropolis of Leipzig.

-It is a matter of taste to decide which are the most popular and the most famous pieces of Johann Sebastian Bach, if you do know how to collect them objectively.
+It is a matter of taste to decide which are the most popular and the most famous pieces of Johann Sebastian Bach if you do know how to collect them objectively.
 Twenty years ago that would have been almost impossible, but this is not true anymore.
 Google and Youtube are the options today.
-I had a special system to look for those and I found the most popular and the most famous pieces - not "the best" - for you.
+I had a particular system to look for those, and I found the most popular and the most famous pieces - not "the best" - for you.

-It is my opinion, that there are subjects in general, which aren't that much exciting for everyone.
+It is my opinion that there are subjects in general, which aren't that much excitement for everyone.
 However, it is more about not to frustrate someone with a first encounter.
-That actually is the basis of my entire Bach website and this is all about the project "Bach on Bach".
+That actually is the basis of my entire Bach website, and this is all about the project "Bach on Bach."
 This project wants intentionally to be a counterpart to more extraordinary differently designed projects about Johann Sebastian Bach.

 However, this paragraph is not written for kids.
-It is created for music teachers, for musicians with children, for schools, music schools, for music societies, for parents and for grand-parents.
-With fun and with the interaction plus audiovisual offers like shows, music videos and background I want to offer Johann Sebastian Bach in a pedagogical way, in a way that is possible only with a modern medium.
-This Johann Sebastian Bach website is supposed to be the opposite of boring – and that is in particular the case for kids and students.
+It is created for music teachers, for musicians with children, for schools, music schools, for music societies, for parents and grandparents.
+With fun and with the interaction plus audiovisual offers like shows, music videos, and background I want to offer Johann Sebastian Bach in a pedagogical way, in a way that is possible only with a modern medium.
+This Johann Sebastian Bach website is supposed to be the opposite of boring – and that is, in particular, the case for kids and students.